 We just recently heard the term “reducetarianism” for the first time, and we like it.
 It’s about reducing the amount of meat/poultry and meat products you eat for environmental reasons, and we find it particularly compelling.

 Realistically, in our house, we’re not about to give up meat entirely.
 That said, we like the idea of using a wider variety of grains, legumes, and vegetables where we would otherwise use meat… especially if it means doing right by the environment.

-And here’s the good news: If you decide you want to live like a reducetarian, you don’t have to give up hearty comfort foods.
+The good news is, if you decide you want to live like a reducetarian, you don’t have to give up hearty comfort foods.
 Case in point: This turkey quinoa chili, which we recently made and posted on our Instagram.
 We hadn’t cooked it with the idea of blogging about it, but it turned out so well we wanted to write it down.
 It uses about half as much turkey as we would have used, and substitutes quinoa for the rest.
-So yes, there’s less meat, but it’s still rich, warm, filling, and tasty.
+So yes, there’s less meat (poultry), but it’s still rich, warm, filling, and tasty.
 Note: Make sure you add uncooked quinoa; it absorbs the liquid as it cooks.